This topic provides answers to some frequently asked questions (FAQ) about Elastic High Performance Computing (E-HPC).

 E-HPC configures a job scheduler on a management node.

 All the preceding processes depend on E-HPC.
-If you use the ECS console to manage nodes, exceptions may occur in the clusters or nodes.
+If you manage nodes in the ECS console, exceptions may occur in the clusters or nodes.
 In addition, the cluster resources may be unavailable.
-Therefore, you cannot use the ECS console to manage nodes.
+Therefore, you cannot manage nodes in the ECS console.

 How do nodes communicate with ECS instances over the internal network?

-If your node and the ECS instance that you purchase are in the same virtual private cloud (VPC), they can communicate with each other in the VPC.
+If your node and the ECS instance that you purchase are in the same VPC, the node and the instance can communicate with each other in the VPC.

-Why am I unable to log on to a cluster by using SSH?
+Why am I unable to log on to an E-HPC cluster by using SSH?